-In an electricity system, physical electricity demand and supply have to be balanced in real time to keep the frequency stable.
-To ensure this system balance, balancing power and energy are procured by the transmission system operators (TSOs) in the balancing markets.
-On the supply side, multiple firms or plants of one or several technologies are providing balancing power.
-In a system with a high share of conventional power plants like Germany, most of the balancing supply is provided by conventional plants.
-Thus, prices for balancing power and energy are defined by conventional power plants.
+In an electricity system, physical electricity demand and supply have to be balanced in real time to keep the frequency and thereby the overall system stable.
+Since most energy is traded before real time already in forward, day-ahead and intraday markets imbalances can occur in real time by deviations from the power plant schedules or demand forecast errors.
+To ensure the system balance, balancing capacity and energy are procured by the transmission system operators (TSOs) in the balancing markets.
+On the supply side, the same firms active on the energy market are also the ones providing balancing capacity and energy.
+In a system with a high share of conventional power plants like Germany, most of the balancing supply is thus provided by conventional plants.
+Accordingly, prices for balancing capacity and energy are mostly defined by the cost structures of those conventional power plants.
 In a system with a high share of renewable energies, however, balancing requirements are also provided by renewable energies.
-Since renewable technologies are dependent on natural circumstances like weather or hydrology but have variable cost of zero or close to zero, balancing prices may differ from conventional systems (Ocker, 2017; Ocker et al., 2016).
-In addition, renewable energies may have an impact on the need of balancing power requirements (Hirth and Ziegenhagen, 2015).
+Since renewable technologies are dependent on natural circumstances like weather or hydrology but have variable cost of zero or close to zero, balancing prices can differ from conventional systems (Ocker, 2017; Ocker et al., 2016).
+In addition, renewable energies may have an impact on the need of balancing service requirements (Hirth and Ziegenhagen, 2015).

-In this paper, we have a look at the balancing market prices of a hydro-dominated electricity system.
-By taking Switzerland and its secondary reserve (Sekundärregelleistung (SRL)) market as a case study, we want to derive a competitive benchmark for the balancing market prices for an electricity system with a high share of hydropower.
-To do so, we use a short-term hydropower operation model and apply it to set of Swiss hydropower plants and cascades.
-By starting with a simplified basic model and extending it by short-term trading options, technical plant characteristics and uncertainty in the day-ahead market prices, we are able to identify drivers of the opportunity cost of hydropower for providing balancing power and thus the balancing market prices in a hydro-dominated system.
-Our results show that opportunity costs for providing balancing power are mainly driven by cascade structure and the size of the balancing market bid.
-In addition, our results show that short-term trading options, head effects as well as uncertainty in day-ahead market prices all can have an impact on the overall costs for providing balancing power.
-Comparing costs of hydropower for providing balancing power with the observed balancing market prices leads us to the conclusion that Swiss balancing market prices are justified by costs of hydropower.
+In this paper, we analyze the historical balancing market prices of a hydro-dominated electricity system.
+By taking Switzerland and its secondary reserve (Sekundärregelleistung, SRL) market as a case study, we derive a competitive benchmark for the balancing market prices for an electricity system with a high share of hydropower.
+To do so, we use a short-term hydropower operation model and apply it to a set of Swiss hydropower plants and cascades.
+By starting with a simplified basic model and extending it by short-term trading options, technical plant characteristics (i.e., head effects) and uncertainty in the day-ahead market prices, we are able to identify drivers of the opportunity cost of hydropower for providing balancing capacity and thus the balancing market prices in a hydro-dominated system.
+Our results show that the opportunity costs are mainly driven by cascade structures and the size of the balancing market bid.
+In addition, our results show that short-term trading options, head effects (in this paper understood as the dependence of hydropower unit's efficiency on the variation in the head of the reservoir and the discharge, see e.g., Conejo et al., 2002) as well as uncertainty in market prices all can have an impact on the overall costs for providing balancing capacity.